Category Archives: Chol Q’ij – The Energies of the Days

 The sequence of numbers as they appear with each appearance of a nawal.
 Here we see that the sequence begins with 1 and ends with 7, giving 7 as a number of finality.

-6 Iq'This is a day for clear and effective communication, a day to get your point across and to hear that of others.
+6 Iq'This is a day for balanced and inspired communication, a day to get your point across and to hear that of others.
 If there is something you have been struggling to say, today you might be able to find the words.

 In addition to its connection with communication, the nawal Iq’ also governs change.
 Change can be unsettling, especially when the wind blows wild and the changes happen suddenly and without warning.
 However, the stabilising influence of the energy of the number 6 may bring some stability to the changes which have been occurring.
 This could be seen as a day where the energy is more in line with bringing balanced, measured and stable changes.
 If you have changes to make, you could find the powerful energy of the wind assisting you today.